 Policy and Influence

 Collectively the Science Council’s members connect to a broad community of scientists, technicians, science teachers, students and trainees.
 Many member bodies actively engage with policy makers, lending their expertise to maximise the value of science to society.
 The Science Council can coordinate, showcase and amplify these voices to increase impact.

 Aim: Maximise the influence of all members and create an inclusive and professional culture in science.

 The full version of the Strategy 2019-2022 can be read here.

-We would love to hear what you think about the new strategy so please let us know.
+We would love to hear what you think about the new strategy so please contact us to let us know.